English Teacher Resume Examples + Guide for 2024

 Top 4 tips for acing an English teacher interview

-It’s vital to take the time to learn about the institution or company’s history, goals, values and people before the interview.
+It’s vital to take the time to learn about the school’s goals, values and people before the job interview.
 Doing so conveys interest, passion and commitment — traits that can set you above the competition.
 Plus, a glimpse of the company culture early on will help you know what to expect and can boost your confidence.

 Practice at home.